melaniedaniel7/Apply-filters-to-SQL-queries/Apply filters to SQL queries.md

 In the image below I used the `SELECT *` query to select all columns in the database.
 I then used the `FROM` query to filter data from the `log_in_attempts` table.
-Finally, I used the `WHERE` filter to identify failed login attempts recorded afterhours in the `login_time` column.
+Finally, I used the `WHERE` clause to filter for failed login attempts recorded afterhours in the `login_time` column.

 To review the `login_time` column for afterhours only, the greater than `>` operator is used followed by the time `18:00`.
 The greater than operator specifies that I am only interested in data after the specified time period.